lnynhi02/Stream-Processing-Pipeline/README.md

 **This data will be primarily used for the processes of collection, transformation, and loading.**

 **The data file is too large to push it to github.
-Therefore, please press below to download the zip file and extract it to the data folder of the project directory.
+Therefore, please press below to download the zip file and extract it to the `data/` folder of the project directory.
 Otherwise, you can place it anywhere you want.**
 - [yellow_tripdata_2024.csv](https://drive.google.com/file/d/1mT3UTHNjPHGxKTQLuipTNqGLAsXInG9R/view)

 | Field                | Description                                                                                                            |